sfjbsnodefsd/dallancostello/NodeJS/project-pension-management/ReadMe.md.txt

 of the pensioners, allowing the user to view the records of each pensioner.
 There is also a delete button at the end of each which allows for the removal of the pensioner from the system.
 The user can also navigate to the add pensioner page which provides a pensioner form, which a user can fill out to add a pensioner to the system.
 The process pensioner page allows the user to get a quote on their selected pensioner.
+This is in the form of an alert message as well as an additional table below the pensioner details table.